-Stipend, Top-ups and Tuition
+Stipends and Tuition

 Living on a grad school budget can be hard!
 If you’re in a research stream and in rotations, your first pay cheques will from the department of Molecular Genetics.
 When you join a lab, you will be paid according to your node.
 For questions about payroll, it is best to contact HR or the Trainee coordinators in your node or research institution.

-Everyone in the Faculty of Medicine (regardless of department) is guaranteed the same base student stipend, which is supposed to cover your living expenses and your tuition.
-Keep in mind – you can defer your fall tuition payment until the end of April, at which point you must pay your full tuition (~$8000), which is before you get your summer paychecks.
-Don’t let this surprise you – try to save up your tuition throughout the year so you aren’t stuck in a tight spot.
+Keep in mind, you can defer your fall tuition payment until the end of April, at which point you must pay your full tuition (~$8000), which is before you get your summer paychecks.
+Don’t let this surprise you: try to save up your tuition throughout the year so you aren’t stuck in a tight spot.

-Scholarships
+Scholarships and Top-ups

 If you want help with your writing, non-credit courses, workshops, and individual consultations are offered by the SGS Writing Centre and the Graduate Centre for Academic Communication (GCAC).